-Has a way of making you feel guilty about random things, like going to the bathroom by yourself?
+Have you ever noticed how motherhood has a way of making you feel guilty about random things, like going to the bathroom by yourself?
 Well, here’s one thing you shouldn’t add to your list: lice.

 If your little one gets it, it’s not because they were dirty . . . though it’s probably a good thing if they are sometimes.
-It’s also not because your house is dirty, though if you’re like me there are days when you have to clear a path through the rubble, er, toys, just to get to your couch.
+Lice thrive in clean hair, dirty hair, blue hair and even weird beard hair.

 Conventional Lice Treatments Are Worse Than We Thought

-And Get This, They Don’t Even Work
+Plus, They Don’t Even Work

 If you’re scratching your head about what to do instead, I have a few suggestions.